 Due to its high energy density, easy transportability, and relative abundance, oil has been the world’s leading source of energy since the mid-1950s.
 Much like coal’s contribution to the Industrial Revolution, oil’s transformation into useful products brought incredible advancements in personal transportation and the portable application of energy to the vastness of America first, and then to the world.

-The U.S. had become increasingly dependent on foreign oil to meet its growing energy needs, until recently, as the share of imported oil on a net basis has dropped from 60% in 2005 to 27% in 2014.
-Major sources of imported oil are Canada, Mexico, and OPEC, particularly Saudi Arabia, and include about 20 percent coming from the Persian Gulf on a gross basis.[v]
+The U.S. had become increasingly dependent on foreign oil to meet its growing energy needs, until recently, as the share of imported oil on a net basis has dropped from 60% in 2005 to 24% in 2015.
+Major sources of imported oil are Canada, Mexico, and OPEC, particularly Saudi Arabia, and include 16 percent coming from the Persian Gulf on a gross basis.[v]

 The United States’ dependence on foreign sources of energy was intensified by federal government restrictions on oil and natural gas production in certain energy-rich locations here at home.
 Since 1982, these policies have closed about half the waters in the Gulf of Mexico to oil and gas exploration.
 Most of the Outer Continental Shelf (OCS) on the East and West coasts was off limits to energy exploration, and lack of infrastructure and opposition to Alaska’s OCS has forestalled access to the area’s enormous energy potential.